floscher/gradle-josm-plugin/docs/GithubReleases.md

 The `gradle-josm-plugin` includes tasks to create GitHub releases and to upload a plugin jar as GitHub release asset.

-### Two kinds of releases

-The gradle plugin manages to kinds of GitHub releases:

-1. a so called _pickup release_: a release with a stable, version indepenent name.
-The download URL for this release [can be registered with the JOSM backend infrastructure](#how-to-add-plugin-to-directory)

-2. a list of _versioned releases_ with a release label, usually following the the conentions of [semantic versioning](https://semver.org/)

-### `releases.yml` - configuration file for releases
+### Release configuration in `releases.yml` file

 You have to maintain a configuration file for the plugin releases.
+It contains a list of _versioned releases_ with a release label, usually following the the conventions of [semantic versioning](https://semver.org/)

 Its default name is `releases.yml` and its default location is the project root.